dotnet/aspnetcore/specs/TransportProtocols.md

 **NOTE on errors:** In all error cases, by default, the detailed exception message is **never** provided; a short description string may be provided.
 However, an application developer may elect to allow detailed exception messages to be emitted, which should only be used in the `Development` environment.
 Unexpected errors are communicated by HTTP `500 Server Error` status codes or WebSockets `1008 Policy Violation` close frames; in these cases the connection should be considered to be terminated.

+## `Close` and `Error` frames

+For the Long-Polling and Server-Sent events transports, there are two additional frame types: `Close` and `Error`.
+These are used to communicate completion and errors to the other end of the transport.
+Both can have optional **text** bodies, with descriptive text.
+Neither of these frame types are communicated to the application directly however, they manifest in terminating the channel and optionally (in the case of `Error`) yielding an exception.

 ## WebSockets (Full Duplex)

 The WebSockets transport is unique in that it is full duplex, and a persistent connection that can be established in a single operation.
 As a result, the client is not required to use the `[endpoint-base]/negotiate` endpoint to establish a connection in advance.
 It also includes all the necessary metadata in it's own frame metadata.